UPPMAX/NAISS_Slurm/docs/jobscripts.md

 !!!
 Important

     When runing an executable that utilises MPI you need to start multiple executables.
-Typically you start one executable of each requested core.
+Typically you start one executable on each requested core.
 Most of the time multiple copies of the same excutable are used.

     To start multiple copies of the same executable a special program, a so called **job launcher** is required.
 Depending on the system and libraries used the name of the jobs launcher differs.